fikriyusrihan/gigih-toplay-be/README.md

 ## API Documentation 📑

 Access the API documentation at `http://localhost:3000/api/v1/docs` when the application is running.
 The documentation is built using Swagger for ExpressJS.
+The documentation contains the API endpoints, request body, response body, and example responses.

 ## Database Schema 📚